Levi-Chinecherem/timetable_mgt_django/README.md

 Contributions are welcome!
 Please follow the [contributing guidelines](CONTRIBUTING.md).

 ## Support
-For any issues or questions, please open an [issue](https://github.com/your-username/django-project/issues).
+For any issues or questions, please open an [issue](https://github.com/Levi-chinecherem/django-project/issues).

+Dont forget to give me credit if you ever use any part of this project

 ## Acknowledgements
 - [Django Documentation](https://docs.djangoproject.com/)